What to Do When You Don't Know What to Do

 What's in your hand?
 Maybe all you have in your hand is a little pot of oil.
 Maybe all you're holding onto is a handful of hope.
 If God is who he says he is, and God can do what he says he'll do, then a little pot of oil, a handful of hope—maybe that's more than enough.

 Jared E. Alcántara is an Associate Professor of Preaching and holds the Paul W. Powell Endowed Chair in Preaching at Truett Seminary in Waco, Texas.
-His latest book is "Learning From a Legend: What Gardner C. Taylor Can Teach Us About Preaching."
+His latest book is "The Practices of Christian Preaching: Essentials for Effective Proclamation."
 Follow him on Twitter or Instagram @jaredealcantara.